Ruhurater: Worship

 Two Elamite kings bore the theophoric name Tan-Ruhurater, "obedient to Ruhurater."
 Tan-Ruhurater I was the eighth ruler from the Shimashki dynasty, while Tan-Ruhurater II belonged to the Kidinuid dynasty.

 Ruhurater is mentioned on a stele of the neo-Elamite king Atta-hamiti-Insushinak, who reigned in the sixth century BCE.
 While Ruhurater is not directly mentioned in the Persepolis Administrative Archives, it is possible that offerings to unspecified gods made in Huhnur mentioned in it constituted an Achaemenid continuation of his cult.

 In Mesopotamia

 In Mesopotamian scholarly texts, Ruhurater was considered to be an equivalent of Ninurta.
+In a Neo-Assyrian fragment of shorter An = Anum, Ruhurater is likely listed as one of the Elamite equivalents of Ninurta.
+The "Hurabtil" mentioned in the Anzû epic as one of the names of Ninurta in Elam is likely a variant spelling of Ruhurater (Lahuratil).

 An Elamite bearing a theophoric name invoking Ruhurater, Kutir-Ruhurater, is also mentioned in records from archives of the Mesopotamian First Sealand dynasty.